JetBrains/kotlin-mobile-docs/topics/discover-kmm-project.md

 The purpose of the Kotlin Multiplatform Mobile (_KMM_) technology is unifying the development of applications with common logic for Android and iOS platforms.
 To make this possible, KMM uses a mobile-specific structure of [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) projects.
-On this page, we’ll describe the structure of a basic KMM project.
+This page describes the structure of a basic KMM project.
 Note that this structure isn’t the only possible way to organize a KMM project; however, we recommend it as a starting point.

 A basic Kotlin Mobile Multiplatform (KMM) project consists of three components:

-* _Shared module_ - a Kotlin module that contains common logic for both Android and iOS applications.
+* _Shared module_ – a Kotlin module that contains common logic for both Android and iOS applications.
 Builds into an Android library and an iOS framework.
 Uses Gradle as a build system.
-* _Android application_ - a Kotlin module that builds into the Android application.
+* _Android application_ – a Kotlin module that builds into the Android application.
 Uses Gradle as a build system.
-* _iOS application_ - an Xcode project that builds into the iOS application.
+* _iOS application_ – an Xcode project that builds into the iOS application.

 ![Basic KMM project structure](basic-project-structure.png){width=700}